Multi Language Models for On-the-Fly Syntax Highlighting

-Another important phenomenon observed with the use of \ac{tn} is how much more consistent the accuracies of \emph{FS+TN} models are across the four coverage tasks, when compared to the baseline \emph{FS} models.
-Where the \ac{sh} accuracy of the baseline \ac{FS} models decreases with the increase in coverage task complexity, this is not true for the \emph{\+TN} variants, suggesting that the \ac{tn} is in fact able to allow the model to share similarities in grammatical highlightings across multiple languages, whereas the baseline \ac{FS} models have to infer this behaviour from only a few samples of each language. } \req{4} investigates the effectiveness of \ac{tn} in enhancing the \ac{sh} accuracy of multi-language models trained on a small number of examples per programming language (\emph{few-shot}).
+\req{4} investigates the effectiveness of \ac{tn} in enhancing the \ac{sh} accuracy of multi-language models trained on a small number of examples per programming language (\emph{few-shot}).
 The findings provide insights into the feasibility of achieving multi-language \ac{sh} models at a cost similar to \emph{FS} models through the application of \ac{tn}.
 The few-shot models with \ac{tn} (\emph{FS+TN}) are trained following the experimental setup outlined in Section \ref{sec:experiments}, resulting in models \emph{FS32+TN}, \emph{FS64+TN}, and \emph{FS128+TN} for each training fold and few-shot sample size (10, 30, and 50 examples per language).
 The evaluation measures the \ac{sh} accuracy of \ac{cnn}-based models across six mainstream programming languages, analyzing performance for each coverage task and comparing results against baseline \emph{FS} models that do not incorporate \ac{tn}.
 Accuracy values are averaged over a three-fold cross-validation setup, consistent with standard practices for evaluating \ac{sh} per task and language.
 Results account for both valid and invalid language derivations or snippets.

 The results indicate that \ac{tn} consistently improves the accuracy of all \emph{FS} models, irrespective of the few-shot training size.
 As detailed in Table \ref{tab:rq34res} for valid language derivations and in Table \ref{tab:rq34ressnip} for invalid derivations, \ac{tn} enhances the \ac{sh} accuracy of every \emph{FS} model across all combinations of language, coverage task, and training size.